lineElisa/lineElisa/README.md

 - *************************************
 - Hi, I am @lineElisa
 - I'm at Ivo Leão college
-- I like to play and make calls whit frieds
+- I like to play and make calls whit friends.